Tanking: Encouragement by fans

 As the NFL does not have a draft lottery, coverage of some NFL drafts has been dominated by the presence of a highly touted player who is widely expected to be among the first picked, portraying them as a "sweepstakes" prize for the league's worst team.
-The 2009 NFL Draft was nicknamed "The Matthew Stafford Sweepstakes" as Georgia quarterback Matthew Stafford was widely expected to be the first player drafted regardless of which team held the first overall pick.
+The 2009 NFL draft was nicknamed "The Matthew Stafford Sweepstakes" as Georgia quarterback Matthew Stafford was widely expected to be the first player drafted regardless of which team held the first overall pick.
 Stafford was indeed drafted first overall, by the Detroit Lions, who had gone winless during the previous season.
 This has led to public campaigns where fans of poor performing teams actively encourage losing in order to improve the team's draft position when such a player is expected to be in the next draft.

 The first widely known example of such a campaign was "Suck for Luck" during the 2011 NFL season, in which fans of mediocre teams encouraged losing in hopes of drafting Stanford quarterback Andrew Luck, who was considered one of the NFL's best quarterback prospects.
 The campaign was widely criticized by sports writers, who noted that it is not in the nature of professional athletes to intentionally lose games and that poor performance should bring punishment, not encouragement.
 The campaign was denounced by Hall of Fame quarterback Dan Marino when fans of his former team, the Miami Dolphins, began participating in it and Luck himself, who called it "stupid".
 Nonetheless, a similar "Tank for Tua" campaign emerged in the 2019 NFL season, with fans of poor performing teams encouraging losing in hopes of drafting Alabama quarterback Tua Tagovailoa.
-However, when Tagovailoa suffered a season ending hip injury that put his chances of declaring for the 2020 NFL Draft in question, the campaign turned to LSU quarterback Joe Burrow and Ohio State defensive end Chase Young, respectively becoming "Bungle for Burrow" and "Choke for Chase".
+However, when Tagovailoa suffered a season ending hip injury that put his chances of declaring for the 2020 NFL draft in question, the campaign turned to LSU quarterback Joe Burrow and Ohio State defensive end Chase Young, respectively becoming "Bungle for Burrow" and "Choke for Chase".

 Since acquiring the first overall selection requires having the worst overall record, fans have responded negatively to teams lowering their draft position by winning games.
 After the Philadelphia Eagles lost their first 11 games in 1968, fans anticipated them obtaining USC running back O. J. Simpson first overall in the upcoming draft.
-However, the Eagles won two of their last three games, which resulted in the Buffalo Bills drafting Simpson first overall.
+However, the Eagles won two of their last three games, which resulted in the Buffalo Bills obtaining the first overall pick and drafting Simpson.
 During the final game of the season, Eagles fans vented their frustrations with the team by booing and throwing snowballs at a fan dressed as Santa Claus.
 A similar situation occurred during the 2020 NFL season when New York Jets fans were angered by the team winning their first game in Week 15.
-Jets fans believed the team would be able to select Clemson quarterback Trevor Lawrence first overall in the 2021 NFL Draft, but the victory gave the first overall selection to the Jacksonville Jaguars.
+Jets fans believed the team would be able to select Clemson quarterback Trevor Lawrence first overall in the 2021 NFL draft, but the victory gave the first overall selection to the Jacksonville Jaguars.
 The Jaguars would ultimately clinch the first overall selection the following week, leading to them drafting Lawrence.